Stephen13F/Stephen13F.github.io/_drafts/washing.markdown

 Silica can often be reused if you have fully washed out everything, there's nothing stuck on the baseline at the top and there's nothing stuck to the frit at the bottom.
 You may need to recompact it, but that's not too big a deal.

-If you empty the silica out and want to clean it (especially if the silica still had compound on it), I advise an acetone rinse (or a different solvent first if you used a chlorinated solvent): pour some in, make sure the sides got coated, then push it out with N<sub>2</sub>.
+If you empty the silica out and want to clean the column (especially if the silica still had compound on it), I advise an acetone rinse (or a different solvent first if you used a chlorinated solvent): close the stopcock, pour some in, make sure the sides got coated, then open the stopcock and let the solvent flow out into a beaker or flask.
+If need be, you can push it out with N<sub>2</sub>.
 After this, wash out the residual silica with water into the sink.
-Rinse again with acetone and again push it out with N<sub>2</sub>.
+Rinse again with acetone and again let the solvent out throught the stopcock.
 This should suffice.
-I wouldn't scrub with soap etc because colums are just too long; you can't get a brush down far enough to wash it properly.
+I wouldn't scrub with soap etc because colums are just too long: you can't get a brush down far enough to wash it properly.
 If some residue were stuck, and it didn't come out with solvent, then I highly doubt it will cause you issues during a column (though it's not impossible).
+You can always try to scrub with a brush; it won't hurt.

 See the instructions for frits above if you have stuff stuck to the frit.
 This is probably the real problem area and I would focus my efforts on cleaning this part.

+<h1>Oil Baths</h1>

+If you have put anything into an oil bath, let it drip into the bath after taking it out.
+Once it is cool, wipe it clean with a paper towel and petroleum spirits/hexane.
+Wipe your hot plate clean after removing the oil bath.
+Change gloves after touching the oil bath to avoid oil getting on other stuff.
+If your oil looks dirty, throw it away into the silicone oil waste (NOT hydrocarbons) and then, after wiping the bath clean with pet. spirits, add fresh oil.
+Please don't persist with brown looking oil baths.
+Oil baths are painful enough without also being disgusting.

 <h1>Benchtops</h1>

 Benchtops should be coated with that cover thingy.
 I like to do two layers and have the shiny sides facing out (like a sandwich).
 If they get dirty or torn you should replace them.
 To make this less arduous, lay the paper across the bench in segments held together with masking tape, so if one part is bad you only have to replace that section.

-<h1>Schlenck Lines</h1>
+<h1>Schlenk Lines</h1>

 This is my least favourite cleaning job.
 It is, as my uncle would say, quite a process.
-Be very careful with schlenck lines at all times: they are very fragile and one crack can ruin the whole line.
+Be very careful with schlenk lines at all times: they are very fragile and one crack can ruin the whole line.

 Remove the line (carefully) by first detaching the nitrogen and vacuum, then (slowly, while holding the line at all times) open the clamps holding it up.
 Lay it on the bench and (BE VERY CAREFUL) cut open the tubes attached to the taps etc.

+Then try your hardest to rinse out the line with a mix of solvents, using a pipe cleaner to scrub away any solid stuff.
+Remove the taps and clean them out with a pipecleaner too.

-More details can be found [here](https://schlenklinesurvivalguide.com/cleaning-2/).
+An alternative method can be found [here](https://schlenklinesurvivalguide.com/cleaning-2/).

+Grease should be easily removed by petroleum spirits/hexane.
+Toluene is a good solvent for cleaning the line but it is quite toxic so be careful.

+Consider what you have gotten stuck in the line.
+If you know what's in it, then you should hopefully know what will dissolve it.
+If you have sucked up silica (I have seen this once.
+Not the actual sucking up, but I've seen the silica stuck in the line), then after pouring it into the silica waste you should rinse with water.

+Schlenk lines should be ballasted fairly fequently, especially if solvent has been sucked into the line.
+You only need to do it for about 15-30 minutes, maybe once a month minimum.
+There should be a sort of dial-like switch which you turn to the other direction.
+You cannot use your vacuum while this is occuring, so please make sure people are not using the vacuum before you do this and let people know you're doing it.

+<h1>Fumehoods</h1>

+A fumehood should be cleaned at least yearly (I am not a hypocrite: I have actually cleaned mine yearly, even if only because we had a lab-wide clean and then a year later we moved labs).
+Remove everything and then spray some solvent and scrub.
+Perhaps get a sponge (which you will need to throw away) for this.
+After this, rinse it all down (your fumehood should have taps for cooling water, so attach a tube and use it as a hose).
+Try to get rid of any dust (I found spraying water or compressed air at it worked alright).
+A scrub with soap followed by another rinse with water would also be nice.
+Clean the glass of the sash from the inside and out.
+A fumehood you can actually see into is the bare minimum.

+A year is long, however, so please keep your fumehood clean by wiping up spills when they happen and not leaving random samples sitting around (OK, I admit I once had about 20 or 30 glass vials of dye dissolved in different solvents sitting in my fumehood, but in my defence I was interested in potential degradation and wanted to be able to check them again if need be).

+<h1></h1>
+I have seen many horrors in my time in the lab.
+Cleaning is important and you need to put the effort in.
+A clean lab is a lab that makes you feel happy.
+It makes you more efficient and if everyone is pulling their weight your team will not be fantasising about throwing your samples into the waste because they have been clogging up their workspace for three weeks.

+Put things back where you found them.
+Label things properly.
+Be careful so you avoid making messes in the first place.

+If you are dead tired and it is the end of the day and the idea of washing up makes you want to drink straight from the ethanol squeeze bottle (or whichever solvent you prefer*), then it is OK to leave your glassware, but please rinse it clean first with acetone, even just a quick rinse.
+Then wash it up properly first thing in the morning.

 Have fun; keep clean.\
 Stephen
+*Please do not drink solvents.
+It will probably kill you.